-Our Reentry Coordinator is working hard to continue to support people coming out of the justice system in getting stable housing and employment.
+Our Reentry Coordinator Ms. Kimberly Gray is working hard to continue to support people coming out of the justice system to access stable housing and employment.
 We have been alerted that companies such as Safeway, Amazon, and other retailers are looking to hire immediately.
 If you are interested in working at Safeway, you can apply through the their parent affiliate Albertsons Companies here.

 Domestic Violence and Family Legal Clinic: Are you a survivor of domestic violence or know anyone who is?
 If so, please be aware that the DC Volunteer Lawyers Project (DCVLP) is a local a nonprofit that provides free legal services to domestic violence victims, caregivers of at-risk children, and immigrants.
 In light of COVID-19, they have established a free Call-In Clinic, which is available Monday through Friday from 9am to 5pm.
 Any domestic violence survivor, caregiver of an at-risk child, or immigrant can call them at 202-425-7573 to obtain legal advice about protection orders, custody, divorce, or immigration relief.
 They also offer resources for safety planning, emotional support, housing and other non-legal needs.